Many UK banks and building societies offer a 10 year fixed rate mortgage, but is it a good idea to fix your rate for a whole decade?

-The most obvious advantage is that your mortgage costs are fixed for the long term: your rate and your monthly repayments will stay the same for 10 years.
+The most obvious advantage of a 10 year fixed mortgage is that your mortgage costs are fixed for the long term: your rate and your monthly repayments will stay the same for 10 years.

 This means you know your repayments will not become unaffordable due to interest rate hikes.
 It also means you can accurately predict your living expenses for the next 10 years, making it easier to manage your finances.

-You are stuck with this rate for 10 years; if you want to switch within that time, you will generally have to pay exit fees to do so.
+You are stuck with this mortgage rate for 10 years; if you want to switch within that time or your circumstances change for any reason, you will generally have to pay exit fees to do so.
 These can be hundreds, or even thousands, of pounds.
 So interest rates will have to become a lot cheaper to make it worth paying these charges to switch to another mortgage deal.

-You can save thousands of pounds a year by switching from your lender’s Standard Variable Rate to the best 10 year fixed rate mortgage.
+You can save thousands of pounds a year by switching from your lender’s Standard Variable Rate to the best 10 year fixed mortgage rates.

 But when working out how much you can save by switching to a 10 year fixed rate mortgage, it’s vital to factor in the fees and charges involved – as well as the interest rate.